 Sure, landlords need to track income rents and outgoing mortgage payments.
-But there’s a lot more to the story, including expenses like repairs, maintenance, property management fees, taxes, insurance, bookkeeping, accounting, mileage, and more.
+But there's much more to the story, including expenses like repairs, maintenance, property management fees, taxes, insurance, bookkeeping, accounting, mileage, and more.

 And of course, this says nothing of other financial information such as property values and mortgage balances or all the documentation that goes along with them, like lease agreements, move-in/move-out condition statements and photos, property management contracts, appraisals, home inspection reports, and insurance policies.

 Once upon a time, landlords and property managers kept track of their numbers and stored paper documents in a huge filing cabinet.
-In more recent decades, they started keeping electronic files saved on their hard drives.
+In recent decades, they have kept electronic files saved on their hard drives.

-Today, it’s easier than ever to automate their rental property financials through online applications like Stessa.
+Today, it's easier than ever to automate rental property financials through online applications like Stessa.

-Stessa aims to track all of your financial data and documents automatically, every single month.
+Stessa is a free software that can track your financial data and documents automatically every month.

-After taking a closer look at the software firsthand, we found that they largely succeed at this, by syncing with your bank accounts, mortgage lender accounts, Zillow, and other live data feeds.
+After taking a closer look at the software firsthand, we found that they largely succeed by syncing with your bank accounts, mortgage lender accounts, Zillow, and other live data feeds.